-The Théâtre National de Luxembourg (TNL) gives young people spaces to be creative, runs introductory sessions, workshops and debate evenings, and holds events where young people get to meet artists who are working on prestigious productions.
+The Théâtre National de Luxembourg (TNL) (only in FR) gives young people spaces to be creative, runs introductory sessions, workshops and debate evenings, and holds events where young people get to meet artists who are working on prestigious productions.

 The "Kanner op d'Bühn!"
 (Children on Stage) project at the TNL combines exploration and creativity.
 This programme for children aged 8 to 11 introduces them to the world of theatre and its crafts through workshops led by actors, directors, set designers, costume designers and lighting designers.
 During the last term of the school year, these presentations are followed by the creation of a show, which is performed for the public in June.
 The TNL also offers a similar activity for young people aged 12 to 18, called "Maach Theater!"

 Luxembourg City's Cinémathèque offers screenings for school classes of films for youth audiences, and every Sunday at 15:00 it hosts "Cinema Paradiso": a varied programme of films with screenings for young movie lovers (aged 3 to 11), animated films worth watching time and again, and must-see classics for the whole family.